 One of the broadest questions in U.S. immigration law is how to get a green card.
-Most applicants need to get an immigrant visa petition approved in order to obtain permanent residence, and that usually requires a sponsor.
-Immigrant visa petitions may be employment-based, or family-based.
-There are limited exceptions – some do not need a visa petition as the basis for a green card, such as those applying through asylum or the Diversity Visa Lottery requires a registration and winning entry, but no petition.
+Most applicants need an approved immigrant visa petition in order to obtain lawful permanent residence, and that usually requires a sponsor.
+Immigrant visa petitions may be employment-based or family-based.
+There are limited exceptions – EB1A aliens of extraordinary ability and EB-2 National Interest Waivers allow the foreign worker to self-petition, and the Diversity Visa Lottery requires a registration and winning entry, but no petition.

 Employment-based applicants need sponsorship by a US employer, and family-based applicants need sponsorship by a qualifying family member.
-The majority of all immigrant visa categories (both through employment and through family relations), are subject to annual quotas, and may entail a wait of some years until a visa is currently available.
-Only when the relevant quota is current, up to at least the filing date for that case, can an application be filed.
-Once the date for a petition is current, an applicant outside the US can apply for an immigrant visa, and an applicant present in the US and maintaining valid visa status can apply for adjustment of status.
+The majority of all immigrant visa categories (employment and family based), are subject to annual quotas, which may entail a wait of some years until a visa is currently available.
+Once the relevant quota is current, up to at least the filing date for the underlying petition, can an application be filed.
+Once the priority date for a petition is current, an applicant outside the US can apply for an immigrant visa, and an applicant present in the US and maintaining valid visa status can apply for adjustment of status.
 Only “immediate relatives” are not subject to any quota: this category is limited to spouses of US citizens, minor children of US citizens, and parents of adult US citizens.
-There are some narrow exceptions to this rule, so your individual case should always be discussed with, especially if present in the US but not maintaining a valid status.
+There are some narrow exceptions to this rule, so your individual case should always be discussed with counsel, especially if present in the US but not maintaining a valid status.

 Employment-Based Categories: Green Cards Through Work